sd2beatles/apache_airflow/Lesson2/Multiple_Tasks/Theory.md

 - SQLite3 does not support parallel quries.
 If you want to make the quries work, you need to select another sql lanaguage apart from SQLite3.

 - By default, airflow database is automatically connected to the SQLite3.
-The default setting can be checked by a simple code below

  ```linux
  airflow config get-value core sql_alchmey_conn
  airflow config get-value core executor